Hachieii/WriteUp-CTF/KCSC_Recruitment_2026/Web/Simple_Web/README.md

-# Description
+---
+title: "Simple Web"
+id: "Simple_Web"
+author: "l1nx1n"

-> A simple website covers some secrets.
+description: "A simple website covers some secrets.
 You must login as admin user.
-But how can you do that?
+But how can you do that?\n\nHint: unicode normalize"
->
-> Hint: unicode normalize
->
-> Author: l1nx1n
+points: 388
+difficulty: "Medium"
+readTime: "2 min"
+date: "15-12-2025"
+---

 # TL;DR